RococoCoding/School-in-the-Clouds/README.md

-# Project 3 - School in the Cloud
+# School in the Cloud
 **Timeline**: One week
 **Tech**: HTML, CSS, React.js, Material UI
 **Description**: School in the Cloud is a platform that trains senior volunteers to teach students in a group or individual setting.